nextcloud/approval/README.md

 Admins can define approval workflows: who can request, who can approve/reject.
 Users can then request approval.
 Authorized users will be able to approve or reject.

-Files can optionally be signed with DocuSign or LibreSign.

 ## Settings

 There is an Approval admin settings section where you define workflows.